By Ed Staskus

-Potatoes were a staple, as well as peanut butter and jelly on Wonder Bread.
+Potatoes were a staple, like Wonder Bread.

 Although Ausra no longer exists, except perhaps in memory, the summer camp on the shore of Georgian Bay is still there in the same place.
 More than half a century after tens of thousands of Lithuanians fled Europe for North America it thrives on the thin, sandy soil of Wasaga Beach.

-There is also a weeklong basketball camp in August.
+There is a weeklong basketball camp in August.
 In 2014 Mindaugas Kuziminskas, a former Kretinga camper, played for the Lithuanian National Team in the World Cup in Spain.

 Summer after summer many of the same children and families across generations return to Kretinga.
 “It’s my second home,” said one camper, while another said, “Greatest camp in the world!”

 “I love this camp so much and I have been going since forever,” another camper wearing a double-sided Kretinga t-shirt summed up.

 My nephew eats in the same mess hall as my brother and I did, shoots hoops on the same asphalt court, and every summer helps restore the same sand map of Lithuania behind the flagpoles.

 I asked him if he was going back next summer.

 “Oh, yeah,” he said, tossing the Nintendo Wii on the sofa.

 “My friends and I have been together for five years in the same cabin.
 Waking up and being at camp is the best time of the year,” he said.
 “We get there the first day and there are high-fives knuckle-touches bro-hugs all around.
 We punch each other and laugh it up.
 When all the moms and dads are finally gone, we have sandwiches in the mess hall.
 Father says a prayer and the camp commander makes a speech.”